 Fetal surgery of this type requires a team of highly-skilled professionals in a variety of specialties.
 At the University of Michigan, families have the confidence of receiving treatment at one of the few centers in the U.S. where the birth center and children’s hospital are located in the same building, allowing for advanced care for neonates immediately upon delivery and enabling mother and baby increased access for the duration of their care.

-The our fetal myelomeningocele program draws upon the full resources of U-M’s C.S.
-Mott Children’s Hospital, bringing together our renowned fetal surgery team with our accomplished pediatric neurosurgery team led by Dr. Karin Muraszko, Dr. Hugh Garton, and Dr. Cormac Maher.
+Our fetal myelomeningocele program draws upon the full resources of U-M’s C.S.
+Mott Children’s Hospital, bringing together our renowned maternal fetal medicine and fetal surgery teams with our accomplished pediatric neurosurgery team to provide deep experience and a broad spectrum of expertise for each patient.

 Management of pregnancy